Freezer Cooking Tips & Tricks + Make Ahead Freezer Meals Recipe Ideas!

-Freezer cooking is a great option for this busy time of year, as well as a frugal option since you can focus on using recipes for ingredients you might be stockpiling.
-Also, just by having a ready-made meal in the freezer will help eliminate getting take-out on those busy school nights.
-I thought it would be interesting to hear about freezer cooking from a pro, so I put out the call to the Thrifty NW Mom Facebook fans.
-Reader Kristi volunteered to share some of her freezer meal tips with all of us, along with pictures so we could see how it all works.
-Thank you Kristi!
+Freezer cooking is a great option to help busy families get homemade meals on the table.
+It is also a frugal option since you can focus on using recipes for ingredients you might be stockpiling.
+Also, just by having a ready-made meal in the freezer will help eliminate getting take-out on those busy school nights and can help you cut back that food bill.

 A few weeks ago I started our fall freezer stocking a little early after we eagerly picked 12 pounds of blueberries at the U-Pick farm in Snohomish.
 Once I admitted that I was going to have to freeze a ton (or ~10 pounds as it was) I realized our freezer needed some serious attention.

 I cleaned out what was in there then grabbed some supplies to keep on hand.
 When freezer cooking these things come in handy:

 - Food Saver or Freezer Ziploc Bags (you can find reusable freezer bags here if you want to save the most)